Advanced Wilderness Survival

 IMG_1929

-This demanding 4-day / 3-night course will teach you how to confidently manage a wilderness emergency and become a better leader.
+This demanding 4-day / 3-night course will teach you to confidently manage a wilderness emergency and be a better leader.

 IMG_3593